TLara1/TLara1.github.io/_projects/24_project.md

 \begin{equation}
 \partial^2\mathcal{G} _{ij} = 2\frac{\delta _{ij}}{r^3} - 6\frac{x _ix _j}{r^5}.
 \end{equation}

+The integration procedure is very similar.

+CONTINUE FROM HERE

 We have a few terms to evaluate; for convenience and clarity, we will omit a few steps.
 After a good amount of algebra, one can obtain, The simplification is somewhat involved, but after a good amount of algebra one can obtain,